plotly/plotly.py/plotly/Make_a_FigureFactory.md

 at line 1.
 You can add other imports later if you will need them.

-3. The main function
+4. The main function

 It's now time to write the main function `create_foo` that will be called directly by the user.
 It has the form:

 ```
-def create_foo(data, height=450, width=600, ...):
+def create_foo(attribute1, attribute2=value, ...):
     """
     Returns figure for a foo plot.

-    :param (list) data: description of what 'data' is.
+    :param (type) attribute1: description of 'attribute1'.
-    :param (int) height: description of what 'height' is.
+    :param (type) attribute2: description of what 'attribute2' is.
-    :param (int) width: description of what 'width' is.
+        Default = value
     # ...

     Example 1: